This is a page within Roger and Linda's

 Jerrabattgulla, earlier called Jerebatgully, 3km south.
 Today this is just a placename, but it boasted a school, 1892-1957

 Gilston/Gilstone, a property 3km south, on the western side of the Jerrabattgulla Road.
-The property is an official rainfall monitoring station, and the homestead is heritage-listed
+The property is an official rainfall monitoring station.
+In 2010, the homestead was considered for heritage-listing, but too much recent work had been done to it.

 Wandragandria, 4km south.
 It's not clear whether this was a property, an area ... or maybe a rock ...